alexeygrigorev/data-science-interviews/theory.md

 Random forest in an extention of the **bagging** algorithm which takes *random data samples from the training dataset* (with replacement), trains several models and averages predictions.
 In addition to that, each time a split in a tree is considered, random forest takes a *random sample of m features from full set of n features* (with replacement) and uses this subset of features as candidates for the split (for example, `m = sqrt(n)`).

-Training decision trees on random data samples from the training dataset reduces variance.
-Sampling features for each split **decorelates trees**.
+Training decision trees on random data samples from the training dataset *reduces variance*.
+Sampling features for each split in a decision tree *decorrelates trees*.

 <br/>